Guang-Hou/skeleton-sp21/proj2/gitlet-design.md

                    we have a merge conflict.
        3. For the common files between the given branch and the current branch, if they both modified the file from the common ancestor, we have a conflict
            1. if they have different hash, but only one branch modified the common ancestor, we do not have a conflict
-    4. Steps
+    5. Steps
        1. Call helper function to find the split point, the latest common ancestor.
        2. If there are actually no branches in the tree:
           1. If the split point is the same commit as the given branch, do nothing and return
           2. If the split point is the current branch, then the effect is to check out the given branch
        3. Handle case 3.2.1: the given branch deleted files
-          1. find the files in the common ancestor but not in the given branch
+          1. Set operation to filter the files in the common ancestor but not in the given branch
-          2. filter the files that are present in the current branch
+          2. Set operation to filter the files that are present in the current branch
-          3. filter the files that have the same hash as the hash in the ancestor, they should be staged for removal (and untracked)
+          3. Find the files that have the same hash in current branch as the hash in the ancestor, they should be staged for removal (and untracked)
        4. Handle case 3.2.2: the given branch added new files
           1. find the files in the given branch but not in the ancestor
           2. filter the files that are not present in the current branch, they should be staged for add